Skip to Content

 • actively supporting educators implementing Student Progression and Completion Plans

-• endorsing the actions negotiated and sign-off Student Progression and Completion Plans
+• endorsing the actions negotiated and signing-off Student Progression and Completion Plans

-• notifying and briefing Student Support where there is evidence of progression is being impacted wellbeing or disability related factors
+• notifying and briefing Student Support where there is evidence progression is being impacted by wellbeing or disability related factors

 • ensuring employers of Australian Apprentices are notified and briefed on any discussion with the student regarding progression and completion